-Atlas Institute and Phoenix Australia – Centre for Posttraumatic Mental Health collaborated to develop a conceptual framework – one that creates the best mental health system for Veterans and their Families.
+The Atlas Institute and Phoenix Australia — Centre for Posttraumatic Mental Health collaborated to develop a conceptual framework — one that envisions the best mental health system for Veterans and their Families.

 It all started with a question — how do we best support Veterans and their Families?

-A successful framework requires the involvement and support of all stakeholders: Veterans, Veteran Family Members, service providers, researchers, governments, community partners and others.
-Picture a detailed blueprint or recipe – they contain the crucial tools, steps and methods you need to achieve your end goal.
-This is a conceptual framework.
+Picture a detailed blueprint or recipe.
+These contain the crucial tools, steps and methods you need to achieve an end goal.
+This is similar to a conceptual framework.

 A conceptual framework outlines and draws connections between facts and ideas to promote action.
 It pulls together a large amount of information and builds one coherent structure.

 Executive summary: A high-level overview of the main points of the Framework